 - Being aggressive toward peers, and angry or disruptive toward adults.

-ODD is different from normal behavior because it persists.
-Children with ODD typically show bad behavior for at least 6 months.
-This behavior disrupts the family and the classroom.
-According to the National Institute of Mental Health, children are diagnosed with ODD only if their behavior goes beyond what is considered normal for children of the same age.
+ODD behavior is different from normal behavior because it persists and impacts social relationships.
+Children with ODD typically display irritable mood, argue with adults, or blame others for their mistakes for at least 6 months.
+In these cases, children do not consider themselves argumentative.
+Instead, they perceive that unreasonable demands are being placed on them.
+While these behaviors often occur exclusively in the home, they can also occur in the classroom or other settings.
+According to the National Institute of Mental Health, children are diagnosed with ODD only if their behavior goes beyond what is considered normal for children of the same age, gender, race and culture.

 How is oppositional defiant disorder treated?

-Treatment is important because a child’s development, relationships and education are at risk if the disorder is not treated.
-In addition, ODD may lead to a more serious disorder called conduct disorder.
-A child or teen with this disorder may harm or threaten people or animals, damage property or engage in serious violations of rules.
+Treatment for ODD is important because a child’s development, relationships and education are at risk if the disorder is not treated.
+There is a strong body of research that supports Parent-Child Interaction Therapy for children with ODD (Eyeberg, S. M. and Banger, D. M., 2007) and co-occurring conditions such as ADHD (Forehand, R., Parent, J., Sonuga-Barke, E., Peisch, V. D., Long, N., and Aibkoff, H. B., 2016).
+If untreated, ODD may lead to anxiety, depression, or a more serious disorder called conduct disorder.
+A child or teen with conduct disorder may harm or threaten people or animals, damage property or engage in serious violations of rules.

-Parents who think their child may have ODD should seek help from their child’s doctor or a child psychologist.
+Parents who think their child may have ODD should seek help from their child’s doctor or a child psychologist to get appropriate treatment.
 Diagnosing ODD can be difficult and should be handled by a provider who has experience with the disorder.

 Reviewed by Amy Morse, PsyD, June 4, 2021.